JesseBaughan/ModbusRequestAbstraction/README.md

 integrating a new sensor that utilised MODBUS over RS-485.
 MODBUS operates by sending a request to a slave address and reading the returned response.

-The tricky part of this problem was thatthe requests themselves were varying lengths and had varying data which was in some cases static and other cases required runtime data.
+The tricky part of this problem was that the requests themselves were varying lengths and had varying data which was in some cases static and other cases required runtime data.
 Additionally, the responses were also varying length.
 Due to this code running on a embedded device, there was no STL containers